Last updated on June 13, 2026

 Yes!
 Knights are one of the strongest and most well-supported creature types in Magic: The Gathering.
 With powerful synergies from sets like Throne of Eldraine and the Calvary Charge March of the Machine Commander deck, knights have access to aggressive strategies, strong typal support, and efficient creatures.

-That said, some individual cards that just happen to be knightsโlike Mosswood Dreadknight and Imodane's Recruiterโare among the top-performing knights in recent competitive play, especially in Standard and other popular Constructed formats.
+That said, some individual cards that just happen to be knights—like Bloodthirsty Conqueror, Imodane's Recruiter, and Moonshaker Cavalry—are among the top-performing knights in competitive play, especially in popular Constructed formats.

 What MTG Sets Have Knights?
 And How Many Knight Cards Are There?

-As of now, there are over 480 cards featuring the โknightโ creature type in Magic: The Gathering.
+There are over 500 cards featuring the “knight” creature type in Magic: The Gathering.
 Some of the most notable sets with a strong knight theme include Dominaria, Throne of Eldraine, and Wilds of Eldraine.
-Additionally, sets based on the plane of Alaraโlike Shards of Alara, Alara Reborn, and Confluxโintroduced plenty of knights from the shard of Bant ().
-In fact, knights have appeared in almost every Magic: The Gathering set since the game's inception.
+Additionally, sets based on the plane of Alara—like Shards of Alara, Alara Reborn, and Conflux—introduced plenty of knights from the shard of Bant ().
+In fact, knights appear frequently within Magic universes and in Universes Beyond and appear in almost every Magic: The Gathering set.

 March of the Machine and March of the Machine Commander added a solid number of knights to the mix.
 The Cavalry Charge Commander deck is a great starting point for an Esper () Knights strategy, featuring the powerful Sidar Jabari of Zhalfir as the commander.